ecc521/ui-for-firebase-authentication/readme.md

 # UI for Firebase Authentication

+- Plans for redesign

+This is ONLY a UI component (not Firebase specific)
+- We require a set of defined callback functions to be provided.
+- We provide a template for those callback functions from firebase/auth and @capacitor-firebase/authentication

+This means that neither firebase/auth or @capacitor-firebase/authentication are actual dependencies (though they are dev dependencies)

 ### Alternative to Firebase UI supporting Firebase v9+.

 Key Features:
 - Support for Firebase v9+ (modular SDK)
+- - Support for native Firebase (including [@capacitor-firebase/authentication](https://www.npmjs.com/package/@capacitor-firebase/authentication)).

 Requirements:
 - Email Enumeration Protection is **NOT** supported, and must be disabled for this plugin to work